Table of Contents

 Faulty Ethernet Cables

-This issue can be resolved by testing out your network connections to ensure that there are no external damages and that all the connection points are secured.
+This issue can be resolved by testing your network connections to ensure that there are no external damages and that all the connection points are secured.

 How to fix the packet loss Spectrum